 Here’s my pick of 5 reasons the Frankfurt Book Fair deserves your bookworm time.

 - A trip (hopefully) won’t blow your budget.
-OK, so this is more probable for those travelling in Germany, but still, practical and financial pros are on the list.
+OK, so this is more probable for those traveling in Germany, but still, practical and financial pros are on the list.
 The Deutsche Bahn offers round trip discounts for those getting to the fair by train.
 Just make sure to buy your fair ticket in advance, as you are required to have it on you when your train ticket is checked.
 Speaking of the fair ticket, private visitors pay a currently doable price of 19 euros.
 The event website is extremely informative in terms of travel routes and finding accommodation.
 Provided you don’t live too far away from Frankfurt, you might not even have to stay overnight.
 I did a day trip and caught up on sleep during the four hours there and back on the train.
 Belle might be able to find a sensible route from France as well.

 - The event is very well-organized (of course it is, it takes place in Germany, the country where people make a plan to be spontan).
 The venue is enormous, but numerous strategically placed signs with arrows and readable directions in German and English ensure easy navigation.
 Not to mention you get a map upon arrival and there is helpful staff everywhere.
 Phew.